Dark chocolate: Uses

-Dark chocolate is used prominently in some regional dishes, including coating the Italian Mustacciuoli and Danish Sarah Bernhard cake, fusing biscuits in the Italian Baci di dama, and grated atop the German Black Forest gateau.
+Dark chocolate is used prominently in some regional dishes, including coating the Italian Mustacciuoli and Danish Sarah Bernhardt cake, fusing biscuits in the Italian Baci di dama, and grated atop the German Black Forest gateau.
 Dark chocolate is used to produce some chocolate sauces.

+Ganache is a fat-and-water emulsion traditionally made with dark chocolate and cream.
+It is used in chocolate making, particularly for truffles, as well as in a wide range of confectionery products.
+It is believed to have been invented in France in the 1850s.